 Summary: Flea bombs, sometimes called a flea fogger, have been used for years to effectively control fleas in homes throughout the world.
-However, using a flea bomb can put your family and pets at risk due to the chemical residue that remains after use and should only be used in extreme circumstances where there is a massive flea infestation.
-Unfortunately, foggers don’t usually reach all the places where fleas could be hiding and while it may be part of a complete flea removal solution, your pets still need to be treated separately and the the instructions need to be followed carefully to avoid complications.
+However, using a flea bomb can put your family and pets at risk due to the chemical residue that remains after use and should only be used in extreme circumstances where there is a massive flea infestation (or a battle that you have just been unable to win for some time).
+Unfortunately, foggers don’t usually reach all the places where fleas could be hiding and while it may be part of a complete flea removal solution, please don’t forget that your pets still need to be treated separately and that the instructions need to be followed carefully to avoid complications.

-Usually, if you have a bit of a flea problem, the best way to remedy the situation is to remove the fleas from your pets and to give your home a good vacuum.
+Usually, if you have a bit of a flea problem, the best way to remedy the situation is to remove the fleas from your pets and treat your home with something like DE.
 However, sometimes this is often not enough!
-If you are finding these pests everywhere and keep getting bitten by fleas on a daily basis, should you consider using a flea fogger, despite the potential dangers?
+If you are finding these pests everywhere and keep getting bitten by fleas on a daily basis, should you consider using a flea fogger?

 What Exactly Are They and How Do Flea Bombs Work?